Kowsar7/Kowsar7/README.md

 ![Dark Grey How to Start a Nonprofit Coffee Shop Blog Banner](https://user-images.githubusercontent.com/112375872/190143872-3128e144-3058-429e-8f92-d7823d3a43bb.png)

-Hi, I'm Kowsar, and I graduated from the University of AmirKabir in 2021 with a degree in BioMedical Engneering.
+Hi, I'm Kowsar, and I graduated from the Amirkabir University of tehran in 2021 with a degree in BioMedical Engneering.
 My interests are in Front End Engineering, and I love to create beautiful and performant products with delightful user experiences.
 I built tow course projects and a few others lately in react field. <br />
 I'm interested in having a job in this field to learn more things and have experience in team work.
 Please visit my projests:

 https://kowsar7.github.io/pipboy <br />